 Fiverr is a great place for first-time freelancers who might not have tons of experience and want to build up a portfolio of their work.
 You'll be able to complete simple tasks ranging from logo design, to creating animations, or even drawing a company logo on your forehead.

-If writing 500 word essays on topics such as "You were just invited to speak at the White House.
-Write your speech," seems like a compelling way to spend your free time, trust me - tons of parents will pay you to write or edit admissions essays for their children.
+If editing and advising college students on how to write compelling 500 word essays on topics such as "You were just invited to speak at the White House.
+Write your speech," seems like a compelling way to spend your free time, trust me - tons of parents will pay you to edit admissions essays and offer constructive feedback for their children.

 32. Portrait Photographer.